CMB-S4/spt3g_software/README.rst

 Setup on RHEL6
 --------------

 Note that on any RHEL6 system, you will need a newer compiler than ships with the OS.
 Please follow whatever directions apply at your site to achieve this.
-Alternately, if you have OASIS set up on your local system, run this before anything else:
+Alternately, if you have OASIS set up on your local system, run this before anything else (also works on several other operating systems, including RHEL7):

 .. code-block:: shell